I have been blessed with relatively good health.

 You know what else can cause joint pain?
 Increased weight gain!

 So, here I am, becoming a woman of an age and finding that the body that I thought I knew was changing into something completely alien.
-It's the biological equivalent to TEOTWAIKI - the end of life as I knew it.
-My body was becoming something competely foreign to me.
+It's the biological equivalent to TEOTWAIKI - the end of the world as I knew it.
+My body was becoming something completely foreign to me.

 With zero thanks or credit to my doctors, things have changed.